 - Move as you feel comfortable after surgery.
-Avoid sudden or awkward movements and do not push your hip if it is causing pain. - Avoid bringing your knee up towards your chest or bending down to your feet. - Avoid heavy lifting or physical tasks such as cleaning until you feel safe to do so. - Sleep in whichever position is comfortable.
+Avoid sudden or awkward movements. - Avoid heavy lifting or physical tasks such as cleaning until you feel safe to do so. - Sleep in whichever position is comfortable.
 You may find it more comfortable to sleep with a pillow between your knees if sleeping on your side. - Clips or stitches are usually removed between 10 to 14 days after surgery, by the practice nurse at your GP surgery.
-Keep the wound and dressing dry up until 24 hours after clips or stitches have been removed.
+Keep the wound and dressing dry up until 24 hours after clips or stitches have been removed and the wound has healed.
 Until this time it is best to strip wash or sponge wash to make sure your wound and dressing are kept dry.
 Once removed you may bath or shower as you feel safe or able. - You can start driving again once you feel safe to do so.
 It is advisable to try sitting in the car first and taking a short drive initially.
-You should also check with your car insurance company if they need you to wait a certain length of time before driving after an operation. - Follow the advice given later in this leaflet when getting dressed.
+You should also check with your car insurance company if they need you to wait a certain length of time before driving after an operation. - Follow the advice given later in this leaflet when getting dressed. - Rest is an essential part of recovery.
+Once the first 6 weeks have passed, you may start getting back to normal, unless advised otherwise by your doctor.